OTA-Insight/bqwriter/README.md

     &bqwriter.StreamerConfig{
         // use 5 background worker threads
         WorkerCount: 5,
-        // ignore errors for invalid/unknown rows/values,
-        // by default these errors make a write fail
+        // create the streamer using a Protobuf message encoder for the data
         StorageClient: &bqwriter.StorageClientConfig{
-            ProtobufDescriptor: (&protodata.MyCustomProtoMessage{}).ProtoReflect().Descriptor(),
+            ProtobufDescriptor: protoDescriptor,
         },
     },
 )